 SCREEN: The results of the initial curation is being seen.

 For each image that needs correction, input the full name of the original input image in the name_image_change (name-image-change) form [1] and the numbers of the masks to be kept, separated by commas in the index_images (index-images) form [2].
-Now, execute code block 8 [3].
+Now, execute code block 8 [3-TXT].

 SCREEN: The full name is being input into the name_image_change form.